 However, Article 4 of the Removal Centres Regulation provides that a list of 9 general principles must be observed in all functioning and provision in the Centres, including prioritisation of persons with special needs, best interest of the child, confidentiality of personal data, due notification of residents and detainees on the nature and consequences of all proceedings they undergo, respect for right to religious affiliations and worship and non-discrimination.

 Currently, almost all international protection applicants pay for private accommodation in their assigned provinces out of their own resources.
 Access to housing remains deeply challenging due to a range of factors, including high rental prices and onerous advance payment requirements from owners.
 Rent prices are very high, resulting in two or three families living together in one place to be able to afford rent.
-Deposits are not paid back when the tenancy contract comes to an end.
+Deposits are not paid back when the tenancy contract ends.
 As a result, a large number of applicants, likely temporary protection beneficiaries (see Temporary Protection: Housing) remain exposed to destitution and homelessness, or accommodation in substandard makeshift camps.

 [1] Article 95(3) LFIP.